About

 Some need better boundaries and clearer leadership.

-Some riders need practical guidance, support, and a simpler way to understand what their horse is telling them.
+Some riders need reassurance, education, and a simpler way to understand what their horse is telling them.

 Wherever you’re starting, I aim to meet you there.